Getting Started

 Polling and dispatching of delayed messages

 The message store is polled for due delayed messages in a background task which periodically calls FetchNextDueTimeout.
 If the method returns a message, the message is sent (see next paragraph), and the method is immediately called again.
 If the method returns null, Next is called, which returns either a DateTimeOffset indicating when the next message will be due, or null if there are no delayed messages.
-If another delayed message is persisted in the meantime, using the Store method.
+If another delayed message is persisted in the meantime, the Store method wakes up the polling thread.

 When a due delayed message is returned by FetchNextDueTimeout, the message is sent to the destination queue and then removed from the store using the Remove method.
 In case of an unexpected exception during forwarding the failure is registered using IncrementFailureCount.
 If the configured number of retries is exhausted the message is forwarded to the configured error queue.